xga0/lightlemma/DEPLOYMENT.md

 twine check dist/*
 ```

-## Version Management
+## Rolling Back

-The current version is stored in `pyproject.toml` and follows semantic versioning:

-- **Patch** (0.1.2 → 0.1.3): Bug fixes, small improvements
-- **Minor** (0.1.2 → 0.2.0): New features, backwards compatible
-- **Major** (0.1.2 → 1.0.0): Breaking changes
+If deployment fails, you can:
+1. Fix the issues in your code
+2. Create a new patch version
+3. Push a new tag and create a new release

+**Note**: You cannot reuse the same tag/version number on PyPI.

 ## Troubleshooting

-### Tests Failing

-If tests fail, the deployment will be automatically cancelled.
-Fix the issues and push again.

-### PyPI Upload Errors

-Common issues:
+### Common Issues

+- **Tests failing**: Fix the code and create a new version/tag/release
+- **Version mismatch**: Ensure release tag version matches `pyproject.toml`
+- **PyPI upload errors**:
-- **401 Unauthorized**: Check your `PYPI_API_TOKEN` secret
+  - `401 Unauthorized`: Check `PYPI_API_TOKEN` secret
-- **403 Forbidden**: Version already exists on PyPI
+  - `403 Forbidden`: Version already exists on PyPI
-- **400 Bad Request**: Package validation failed
+  - `400 Bad Request`: Package validation failed

-### Version Conflicts

-If a version already exists on PyPI, the workflow will fail.
-You can:
-1. Run the workflow manually with a higher version bump type
-2. Or wait for the next push (which will auto-increment)

-## Security Notes
+### Security Notes

-- The `PYPI_API_TOKEN` should be kept secure and never exposed in logs
+- Keep `PYPI_API_TOKEN` secure and never expose in logs
-- The workflow only runs on the main branch to prevent unauthorized deployments
+- Deployment only happens when you publish releases, giving you full control
-- All tests must pass before any deployment proceeds
+- All tests must pass before deployment proceeds
+- Release publication is the trigger, not tag creation